 - Investigation & Litigation Support -We support government investigations and litigations for the Securities and Exchange Commission, the Department of Justice, and numerous other federal agencies.
-The Investigation and Litigation Support (ILS) market focuses on areas present in almost every federal agency, including contract issues, personnel issues, torts, claims/case management, intellectual property, and Freedom of Information Act (FOIA) filings.
+The Investigation and Litigation Support (ILS) market focuses on areas present in almost every federal agency, including contract, financial, and personnel issues, torts, claims/case management, intellectual property, and Freedom of Information Act (FOIA) filings.
 We address the market in three broad categories: ILS information technology (document conversion and cloud hosting, including "big data" analysis and planning); professional services (documents/records management, attorney support, claims management, case management, FOIA, and training); and analytics (computer forensics and eDiscovery).
-Our services support agencies in their missions to oversee, regulate, and pursue civil and criminal prosecutions related to corporate waste, fraud, abuse, and regulatory violations-supporting agency missions for oversight and enforcement as well as crisis investigation and crisis response.
+Our services support agencies in their missions to oversee, regulate, and pursue civil and criminal prosecutions related to corporate waste, fraud, abuse, and regulatory violations supporting agency missions for oversight and enforcement as well as crisis investigation and crisis response.
 We help attorneys acquire, organize, develop, control, and present evidence throughout the course of litigations.
-Our portfolio of legal support includes cloud hosting (online evidentiary information management to rapidly enable data storage and accessibility); e-discovery consulting and support; data forensic extraction and analysis; document/data capture and processing; database development, population, and maintenance; pre-trial, trial, and post-trial support; case management; training; claims processing and management; and FOIA support. - Logistics & Material Readiness -In the Logistics and Material Readiness (LMR) market, we offer a full suite of solutions and service offerings that plan for, implement, and control the efficient, effective, and secure flow and storage of goods, services, and information in support of U.S. government agencies.
-Our LMR clients include the DoD and military services, the Intelligence Community, federal civilian agencies, and the commercial sector.
-We provide LMR services in the following disciplines: supply chain management, force health services, maintenance material management, warehousing and distribution, logistics operations, integrated product support, training logistics, and ordnance logistics.
+Our portfolio of legal support includes cloud hosting (online evidentiary information management to rapidly enable data storage and accessibility); e-discovery consulting and support; data forensic extraction and analysis (including our American Society of Crime Laboratory Directors/Laboratory Accreditation Board accredited digital forensics laboratory); document/data capture and processing; database development, population, and maintenance; pre-trial, trial, and post-trial support; case management; training; claims processing and management; and FOIA support. - Logistics & Material Readiness-In the Logistics and Material Readiness (LMR) market, we offer a full suite of solutions and service offerings that plan for, implement, and control the efficient, effective, and secure flow and storage of goods, services, and information in support of U.S. government agencies.
+Our LMR clients include customers in the government as well as those in the commercial sector.
+We provide LMR services in the following disciplines: supply chain management, maintenance material management, warehousing and distribution, logistics operations, integrated product support, product lifecycle management, training logistics, and ordnance logistics.
 We develop and manage logistics information systems and specialized simulation and modeling toolsets and provide logistics engineering services.
 Our operational capabilities span the supply chain, including advanced logistics planning, demand forecasting, total asset visibility (including the use of radio frequency identification technology), lifecycle support for weapons systems, and supply chain security.
 We minimize disruption to the supply chain using ISO 27001 and 28000-based supply chain risk management practices.
 Our logistics services are a critical enabler in support of defense readiness and combat sustainability objectives.